Supervisor Cover Letter Examples (Production, Customer Service, Maintenance)

 • Their contact details

-In most cases, all these details are usually included in the job advert or on the company’s website; however, if you find it hard to obtain such information, you should contact the company and ask to whom you should address your application.
+In most cases, all these details are usually included in the job advertisement or on the company’s website; however, if you find it hard to obtain such information, you should contact the company and ask to whom you should address your application.
 Try to avoid using the generic “To whom it may concern.”

 At the start of your supervisor cover letter, you need to state the job you are applying for.

-You can do this in a simple sentence, for example, “Re: Application for Warehouse Supervisor.”
-Alternatively, you can also do this in the opening paragraph; for example, “I am writing to apply for the recently advertised warehouse supervisor position at your company.”
+“I am writing to apply for the recently advertised warehouse supervisor position at your company.”

-A List of your Relevant Skills
+A list of your relevant skills

 Don’t just list all your skills for the sake of writing; make sure that the skills you are listing in your cover letter fit the job that you are applying for.
 Write a summary of your skills/experience.
 You can use a short bullet list.